vwkd/code-system/src/languages/rust/memory.md

 ## Ownership

 - memory management strategy
+- cleans up resources automatically
+- prevents resource leaks, use after free, double free

+### Ownership rules

 - each value has a variable that's its owner
 - there can only be one owner at a time
 - if the owner goes out of scope, the value is dropped
 - checked at compile time
 - all data in memory is owned by single variable, not multiple
 - memory is dropped when variable goes out of scope, like usual for stack, deallocated on heap
-- cleans up resources automatically
-- prevents resource leaks, use after free, double free

 who is responsible for clean up can use shared pointer for shared ownership???

+## Borrowing

+- prevents data races
+- prevents null pointers

-## Borrowing rules
+### Borrowing rules

-- can either have one mutable reference or any number of immutable references -> prevents data races
+- can either have one mutable reference or any number of immutable references
 - references must always be valid
--> prevents null pointers